How reciprocity impacts ordering and phase separation in active nematics?: Models

 where the instantaneous average $\la \dots \ra$ is taken over the instantaneous neighborhood of $\rv_i(t)$ within the cutoff distance $r_c=1.0$.
 The angle $\Theta$ denotes the orientation of the eigen-direction corresponding to the largest eigenvalue of $Q_i^t$.
 As noted before, the local averaging around the test particle makes the model non-reciprocal, breaking Newton's third law.
-Unless specified otherwise, we perform numerical simulations in $L\times L$ box of size $L=64$, and particle number $N=2048$ setting density $\rho=0.5$.
-The active speed is chosen to be $v_0 dt=0.3$, consistent with Ref.~\cite{chate2006simple}, and the parameter choice in the other two models in this paper.
+We perform numerical simulations setting density $\rho=0.5$.
+The active speed is chosen to be $v_0 dt=0.3$, consistent with Ref.[\citenum{chate2006simple}], and the parameter choice in the other two models in this paper.